Advertising Principles and Guidelines

 References to illicit drug use and/or depictions of illicit drugs and any accompanying paraphernalia

-For example: Underage drinking or substance abuse, socially irresponsible behavior due to alcohol or drug consumption (e.g., drinking and driving)
+For example: Underage drinking, smoking, or vaping; substance abuse; socially irresponsible behavior due to alcohol or drug consumption (e.g., drinking and driving)

 Crude and/or offensive language